victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Describe the data science workflow
+- Define the data science workflow
 - Apply course information to your own professional interests

 ### INSTRUCTOR PREP